mattbrepo/MontyHallSimulation/README.md

 ```

 ## Bayes' Theorem approach
 The [Bayes' theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem) can be used to tackle the Monty Hall problem in a more rigorous way.
-In particular, with the -so called- diachronic interpretation of the Bayes' Theorem.
+In particular, we can use the -so called- diachronic interpretation of the Bayes' Theorem.
 Diachronic refers to a phenomena that changes over time.

 $$ P(\textbf{H}|\textbf{D}) = \frac{P(\textbf{H}) P(\textbf{D} | \textbf{H})}{P(\textbf{D})} $$

-where
+where:

 - P(H | D) is the probability of the hypothesis after we see the data (**posterior**)
 - P(H) is the hypothesis before we see the data (**prior**)
 - P(D) is the probability of the data under any hypothesis (**normalizing constant**)
 - P(D | H) is the probability of the data under the hypothesis (**likelihood**)

-In this case, we can imagine the scenario (S) where the participant picked door A and the host of the game opened door C. Now, the question becomes: is the participant better of by sticking to door A than by switching to door B?
+In this case, we can imagine the scenario (S) where the participant picked door A and the host of the game opened door C. Now, the question becomes: is the participant better off switching to door B rather than sticking to door A?
 Which in Bayes terms can be written as:

 $$ P(B | S) > P(A | S) $$